oagaudit/hybrid_gat_cnn/README.md

 | matplotlib / seaborn | 3.10.8 / 0.13.2 |
 | h5py / tqdm | 3.16.0 / 4.67.3 |

-CUDA and CPU also work — set the device in `configs/`.
+CUDA and CPU also work — pass `--device auto` or set the device in `config/config.yaml`.

+Total runtime: ~2 h for Stage 1 (5 runs), ~30 min per Stage 2 configuration, ~10 h for the full set of experiments.

 ---